spallas/wsd/README.md

 ## Model

-The architecture is composed of ELMo embeddings plus a TransformerXL (x3) on top with a final dense layer for tagging each word with the right lemma, pos, and sense identifier.
+The architecture is composed of contextualized embeddings plus a Transformer on top with a final dense layer.

-To incorporate lexical knowledge at evaluation time where we score each possible sense of a word with different scores:
+To incorporate lexical knowledge at evaluation time where we score each possible sense of a word with a Language-Model-derived score.

-- the semantic similarity of the context with the gloss of the sense and it's direct hypernyms and hyponyms.
-- the accumulated probabilities of BERT language model for the lemma names of the synset and of its direct hypernyms and hyponyms.
+To calculate this score we take for each possible synset the lemmas of the synset and we extend this list with the lemmas of the direct hypernyms and hyponyms (also 'related' ones?).
+Then for each lemma in the synset list we calculate the probability from the language model for that lemma to appear as the next word in the text.
+To avoid having synset with longer lists score higher we consider the following ways of aggregating the scores of each lemma in the
+list:
+- max
+- mean
+- sum top 5
+- mean top 5

 ## Training data